 The Finnish National Vocational Team competes for medals at the WorldSkills 2019 in Kazan 22.–27.8.2019.
 Team Finland consists of 27 competitors who takes part in 25 skills.
 In addition to the competitors, the national team consists of 25 experts who work as judges at the competition.
 The competitiors are chosen through qualificiation competitions during the fall of 2018.

-The competition takes three days.
-Some of the events focus on one big assignment, whereas others consist of multiple tasks.
-Hairdressers have traditionally performed various tasks such as dying and haircuts.
-In catering and healt and social care the competitors each perform a task, one at a time.
-Cabinetmakers have one set place of work, where they work on the same piece of furniture for three days.
+The competition takes four days.
+Some of the skills focus on one big assignment, whereas others consist of multiple tasks.
+Hairdressers have traditionally performed various tasks such as hairdyes and haircuts.
+In restaurant service and health and social care the competitors perform tasks one at a time.
+Cabinetmakers have one set place of work, where they work the same piece of furniture for four days.
 The audience gets to experience these efforts up close, which creates a thrilling atmosphere for the competitors and a suspensful viewing experience for the audience.

-At the National Team training camp the team bonds and the competitors gets to improve their mental and physical capabilities.
-Each competitor also trains in his or her vocational skills and practices the competition tasks with their own coach as well as with an expert in their skill.
+At the training camps the team bonds and the competitors gets to improve their mental and physical capabilities.
+Each competitor also practices the competition tasks with their own coach and expert.

-With the exception for the first WorldSkills event, Finland has managed to bring home medals every time.
-This is proof of the high level of vocational education in the country and the high quality of coaching as well as the motivation found in the competitors.
+With the exception of WorldSkills 1989, Finland has won medals every time.
+This is a proof of the high level of vocational education in Finland, the high quality of the coaching of the team and the motivation of the competitors.

 Skills Finland also sends a team to EuroSkills competitions, which takes place biennially, alternating turns with WorldSkills.